 - Get the insights necessary to streamline warehouse picking tasks, optimize picking routes, prepare smart picklists, and recommend proper picking methods based on growing order volumes.

-- Use warehouse automation and automated picking systems to support your pickers with picking tasks during peak demand.
+- Use warehouse automation and automated warehouse picking to support your pickers with picking tasks during peak demand.

 - Enable your warehouse managers to predict and serve peak demands effectively by analyzing historical trends and patterns.